 There is a gallery of beauty, so intricate and precise, where every stroke of the brush creates a canvas of energy and color.
 It is a privilege to step inside the frame and share in it’s magnificence.
 Presenting some of the sites of the Magic of Nature, as seen through my eyes.
 “Hiking with the Viking”

-The Ojibways also have an extensive history in this area.
-They travelled from Penetanguishene to near where Collingwood is today and the old Petun territory, because of attacks of the Iroqouis upon them.
-The Petun, too, had been chased out of their homeland by the Iroquois in the mid-1600s.
-According to Peter S. Schmalz’s ‘The Ojibwa of Southern Ontario’, the Battle of the Blue Mountains took place here in Clearview Township.
+The Anishinaabe also have an extensive history in this area from time immemorial.
+In the late 1500s – 1650s, they shared the Land running alongside the Niagara Escarpment with the Betan (also known as the Tionontati and Petun) who are an Iroquoian-speaking Indigenous people, closely related to the Huron-Wendat.
+They lived in many Villages from Craigleith to Creemore for approximate 70 years until they were chased out of their homeland by the Iroquois in the mid-1600s during the Beaver Wars.
+According to Peter S. Schmalz’s ‘The Ojibwa of Southern Ontario’, the Battle of the Blue Mountains took place in Clearview Township at a former Betan Village location.
+March 16th, 1696 marks the anniversary date of this battle between the Anishinaabe and the Haudenosaunee Warriors.
 At sunrise, the Iroquois were surrounded and attacked by the Ojibway.
-Many Iroqouis were killed, but some managed to escape.
+Many Iroquois were killed, but some managed to escape.
 Others were captured and made to watch as the hundreds of dead were decapitated and the heads stuck on poles that stood along the edge of what would become the ski hills of the Blue Mountains, facing north, toward the land of the Ojibway.
 The survivors were told to go home and tell of what they saw.
-Through treatys, the Ojibway eventually gave up this land.
-These crevices are some of my favorites and are between Meaford and Owen Sound – once also the Land of the Ojibway, just like the Blue Mountains.
 To hike here, go to Blue Mountain Section, Bruce Trail Club, Map #23

 In this series of Caledon Hills Bruce Trail Club Hiking badges, I am leading a hike of 16 participants, in a series of five, throughout the Caledon Area for the Caledon Bruce Trail Club.
 Upon completion of these hikes, you are awarded an “Historical Hike” badge for your collection.
 This 11 km hike was in the Glen Haffy Conservation Area, which hosts VERY serene mature forests.
 Located at the crossroads of the Niagara Escarpment and the Oak Ridges Moraine, the terrain is very up and down, but the ups provide some spectacular views.
 Overall, if you want a work-out in an area that makes you forget (sort of) the strain, this is a totally great hike.
 Signing off “Hiking with the Viking”.
 Bruce Trail Caledon Hills Map #17 Glen Haffy